bappygolder/oTask/Contribute as a user.md

 # Recommend oTask
-If you are a current user and like oTask please recommend it to others who you think will find it useful.
-The more people uses oTask the more reasons we have to keep develping it.
+If you are currntly using oTask, the best way to help us is by recommneding oTask to others who you think will find it useful.
+The more people uses oTask the more reasons we have to keep making it better.

 # Contribute As A User